North Carolina Legislature Won’t Ban College Player Props, Lawmakers Predict, Eyeing Other Options

 Consequences Possible For Bettors Who Harass Players

-State Rep. Marcia Morey, D-Durham, said she doubts her measure, House Bill 967, will even be heard in committee, citing a reluctance by the majority Republican Party to move the bill forward.
-The legislative session in Raleigh is set to end July 31.
+State Rep. Marcia Morey, D-Durham, said she doubts her measure, House Bill 967, will even be heard in committee.
+She cited the majority Republican Party's reluctance to move the bill forward.
+The legislative session in Raleigh is set to end on July 31.

 “If you put a bet on where my bill’s going, bet nowhere,” she said.

-However, Morey a former Olympic swimmer, said the issue is important in part because of the harassment some athletes have faced from losing bettors.
+However, Morey, a former Olympic swimmer, said the issue is important partly because of the harassment some athletes have faced from losing bettors.

 “I think we’re going to keep on with this effort, whatever avenue it takes,” Morey said.